Rehankhurshid/do-tracker/VERCEL_ENV_VARIABLES.md

    - Look for any database connection errors

 3. **Verify Environment Variables**
-   - Ensure all 5 variables are set in Vercel
+   - Ensure all 4 variables are set in Vercel
    - Check for typos in connection strings
    - Verify password is URL-encoded (`*` becomes `%2A`)

 4. **Common Supabase-Vercel Issues**
    - Ensure DATABASE_URL uses port `6543` (not 5432) for pooled connection
    - Confirm `?pgbouncer=true&sslmode=require` is in DATABASE_URL
-   - DIRECT_URL should use port `5432` for migrations
    - Check that Supabase project is not paused in dashboard
+   - Vercel build uses `prisma db push` (not migrate) to work with pooled connections

 ## 🔗 Supabase Connection Details